Balcas Energy Terms & Conditions of Sale

 2. Basis of sale

-2.1 These Terms and the Order are considered by Balcas to set out the whole agreement between the Customer and Balcas for the sale of the Goods (including any instalment or delivery of the Goods or parts of them).
+2.1 Balcas Energy Terms & Conditions and the Order are considered by Balcas to set out the whole agreement between the Customer and Balcas for the sale of the Goods (including any instalment or delivery of the Goods or parts of them).
 The Customer must ensure that it reads and understands these Terms before submitting an Order, as the Customer will be bound by the Terms once a contract comes into existence in accordance with clause 2.5.

 2.2 If any of these Terms are inconsistent with any term of the Order, the details contained on the Order shall prevail.